Alaska Fisheries Sonar

 Alaska Department of Fish and Game sonar tools

 Alaska has been a pioneer in the use of sonar to detect fish in rivers.
-And in the more than 40 years that ADF&G has used sonar in rivers, its tools and methods have progressed to provide increasingly more detailed information about sonar-detected fish.
+In the more than 40 years that ADF&G has used sonar in rivers, its tools and methods have progressed to provide increasingly more detailed information about sonar-detected fish.

-Today ADF&G uses three types of sonar technology—Bendix sonar, split-beam sonar and imaging sonar (DIDSON and ARIS).
-Today we rely almost entirely on imaging sonar.
-Out of 15 ADF&G sonar sites, 12 sites use imaging sonar exclusively, one site uses Bendix sonar exclusively, while two sites use a combination of split-beam and imaging sonar.
+Since the program began, ADF&G has used three types of sonar technology—Bendix sonar, split-beam sonar and imaging sonar (DIDSON and ARIS).
+Today we rely almost entirely on imaging sonar, as all Bendix sonars have been replaced with imaging sonar units.
+Out of 15 ADF&G sonar sites, 12 sites use imaging sonar exclusively, while two sites use a combination of split-beam and imaging sonar.

-Bendix sonar is the first and longest running sonar technology to count fish in Alaska rivers.
-ADF&G has retired Bendix at all but its Crescent River sonar site, where it counts sockeye.
+Bendix sonar was the first and longest running sonar technology to count fish in Alaska rivers.
+ADF&G has replaced all Bendix sonars with newer sonar technologies.

 ADF&G uses split-beam at two Yukon River sonar sites.
 These sites require long-distance fish detection, a task split-beam sonar excels at.

 DIDSON was developed for military underwater mine and diver detection.
 DIDSON and ARIS (the latest generation of DIDSON technology) have advanced sonar fish detection considerably.

 |Detection method||Counts echoes||Produces fish traces||Produces high-resolution fish video|